Musk’s ‘Five Bullets’ Directive Draws DoD, DHS, State, Hill Pushback

-The three agencies employ over one million Federal civilian employees, or about 41 percent of the 2.4 million civilian worker total.
+Those three agencies that told their employees to hold off on complying with the Musk instruction – and a subsequent request from the Office of Personnel Management – employ over 1 million Federal civilian employees, or about 41 percent of the 2.4 million civilian worker total.

 The weekend saga began with a Musk social media post on Saturday stating, “Consistent with President [Trump]’s instructions, all federal employees will shortly receive an email requesting to understand what they got done last week.
 Failure to respond will be taken as a resignation.”